millerk22/emc2-labs/EMC2-Labs-Fall/lab20.rst

 The numbers on the left are the index (which always starts at 0).
 There are plenty of ways that you can construct these DataFrames.
 While each of the ``DataFrame``\s will be constructed in different ways, they will all produce the exact same result.
-This means that you can take liberties when chosing how to set up your own ``DataFrame``\s.
+This means that you can take liberties when choosing how to set up your own ``DataFrame``\s.

 One way you can do it is through a dictionary of lists.
 Here, the keys of the dictionary represent the columns of the ``DataFrame`` and the values represent the data.